 Link to SEI author(s):

-Assessing the Climate Impacts of Cookstove Projects: Issues in Emissions Accounting
+Assessing the Climate Impacts of Cookstove Projects: Issues in Emissions Accounting (working paper)

 This paper examines methodological challenges in gauging the emissions reductions associated with cookstove projects.